uniwue-rz/a2a/README.md

 [{"labels":{"group":"service","host":"device-name","ip":"device-address","job":"job-name"},"targets":["device-address:port"]}]
 ```

+if some groups should be ignored these can be added as comma separated values with `-i`.

 ## Prometheus Alerting

 Prometheus alerting consist of two parts, the first part is the rules that the alerts should be sent based on them.
 At the moment